Brett-Kennedy/DatasetTester/README.md

 **Parameters**

-**problem_type**: str

-Either "classification" or "regression".
-All estimators will be compared using the same metric, so it is necessary that all datasets used are of the same type.
+**use_cache**: bool

+If set True, the local cache will be searched first to find the complete list of datasets available and the returned set will be a subset of this.
+If a cached file can not be found, openml.org will be queried.
+If set False, the local cache will not be examined.

+**Other Parameters**

-All other parameters are direct checks of the statistics about each dataset provided by openml.org.
+All other parameters are direct checks on the properties of the datasets returned by openml.org.

 **Return Type**